Han Dynasty jade bi disc under UV light showing traditional serpentine material

 For academic and trade clarity, we recommend:

-• Cultural jade: All historically/culturally significant stones used in East Asian traditions.
+• Cultural jade: All historically and culturally significant stones used in East Asian traditions.

 Example: A Shang Dynasty bi disc made of serpentine is culturally jade but mineralogically caishi.